DanielRailean/jssnake/README.md

-# jssnake
+# JSsnake
+I coded this js snake at the age of 16.
 Simple JS SNAKE.